smart-data-models/dataModel.OpenChannelManagement/OpenChannelJunction/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
-Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `downstreamNode[*]`: A relationship indicating the ID of the downstream node (e.g., Junction, Regulation Structure), where the channel ends.  - `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item.  - `observedBy[*]`: A relationship to the ID of the device that monitors raw-water properties  .
-Model: [https://smart-data-models.github.io/dataModel.Device/device-schema.json](https://smart-data-models.github.io/dataModel.Device/device-schema.json)- `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `position[object]`: Object providing information about the distance with the rest of the elements and a relationship with them.  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `tag[string]`: An optional text string used to qualify an item  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `type[string]`: NGSI Entity Type. it has to be OpenChannelJunction  - `uniqueName[string]`: The name of the junction.  - `upstreamNode[*]`: A relationship indicating the ID of the upstream node (e.g., Junction, Regulation Structure), where the channel begins.  - `waterInflow[number]`: Water flow inserted to the junction  - `waterLevel[number]`: Water level at the junction  - `waterOutflow[number]`: Water flow abstracted from the junction or diverted to another source  <!-- /30-PropertiesList -->
+- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `downstreamNode[*]`: A relationship indicating the ID of the downstream node (e.g., Junction, Regulation Structure), where the channel ends  - `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item  - `observedBy[*]`: A relationship to the ID of the device that monitors raw-water properties  .
+Model: [https://smart-data-models.github.io/dataModel.Device/device-schema.json](https://smart-data-models.github.io/dataModel.Device/device-schema.json)- `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `position[object]`: Object providing information about the distance with the rest of the elements and a relationship with them  	- `distance[number]`: The distance between this Entity and a reference point (e.g., the most upstream point of the system)
+- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `tag[string]`: An optional text string used to qualify an item  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `type[string]`: NGSI Entity Type. it has to be OpenChannelJunction  - `uniqueName[string]`: The name of the junction  - `upstreamNode[*]`: A relationship indicating the ID of the upstream node (e.g., Junction, Regulation Structure), where the channel begins  - `waterInflow[number]`: Water flow inserted to the junction  - `waterLevel[number]`: Water level at the junction  - `waterOutflow[number]`: Water flow abstracted from the junction or diverted to another source  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `type`  <!-- /35-RequiredProperties -->